aleka07/digital_egiz/cursorkleosr/workflow_state.md

 Holds the current status of the workflow.

 Phase: CONSTRUCT # Current workflow phase (ANALYZE, BLUEPRINT, CONSTRUCT, VALIDATE, BLUEPRINT_REVISE)
-Status: COMPLETED # Current status (READY, IN_PROGRESS, BLOCKED_*, NEEDS_*, COMPLETED)
+Status: READY # Current status (READY, IN_PROGRESS, BLOCKED_*, NEEDS_*, COMPLETED)
-CurrentTaskID: DIG_EGIZ_INIT # Identifier for the main task being worked on
+CurrentTaskID: DIG_EGIZ_BACKEND # Identifier for the main task being worked on
-CurrentStep: null # Identifier for the specific step in the plan being executed
+CurrentStep: 3.2 # Identifier for the specific step in the plan being executed
 IsBlocked: false # Flag indicating if the AI is blocked

 ## Plan